Caledonian Road Primary School

-Caledonian Road Primary School is a former school building in Perth, Perth and Kinross.
-Dating from 1892 and made of red sandstone, it is now a Category B listed building.
-The building, which is located at the western edge of Perth's city centre, was designed by uncle-nephew duo Andrew Heiton and Andrew Granger Heiton.
+Caledonian Road Primary School is a former school building in Perth, Perth and Kinross, Scotland.
+Dating from 1892 and made of red sandstone, it is a Category B listed building.
+Designed by uncle-nephew duo Andrew Heiton and Andrew Granger Heiton, the building is at the western edge of Perth's city centre.

-Current use
+Residential use

-The building ceased to be a school in October 2010, and was divided into 24 flats around seven years later, owned by Caledonia Housing Association.
+The building ceased to be a school in October 2010, and was divided into 24 flats owned by Caledonia Housing Association around seven years later.
 Health and safety rules meant the building's atrium was sealed off, to be made accessible only on special occasions.
 The project also involved a new block, of 21 flats, constructed in the school's former playground.
-Also, six additional properties were built in an annex building that formerly housed the school's gymnasium, cafeteria and after-school club.
+Six additional properties were built in an annex building that formerly housed the school's gymnasium, cafeteria and after-school club.